Financial Coaching Services

 Six 1-hour meetings on a monthly basis.
 Includes access to me via e-mails or phone calls between meetings.
 After the first meeting, I will send you a summary of the plan that we came up with.
 Subsequent meetings will focus on progress and accountability, as well as adapting the plan as needed.
 Best for people who are really looking to change their financial habits and need a little extra support during the first months of change, or for people who may be facing transition or taking on new financial responsibilities for the first time.

 Payment options: may be paid in full before the first meeting ($800), quarterly ($425/quarter), or monthly ($150/month).

 Quarterly For a Year

-Four 1-hour meetings on a quarterly basis.
+A 1.5 hour initial meeting, followed by three 1-hour meetings on a quarterly basis.
 Includes access to me via e-mails or phone calls between meetings.
 After the first meeting, I will send you a summary of the plan that we came up with.
 Subsequent meetings will focus on progress and accountability, as well as adapting the plan as needed.
 Best for people who are looking to make progress but don’t need a monthly check-in.